 - Legal costs: again, the bigger the client, the more expensive the trial can become.
 Consider how deep your client’s pockets are and ask yourself if you can match them.

-Additional notes for IT contractors
+Insurance for IT contractors

 No matter how scrupulous you are in your practice, Professional Indemnity not only offers peace of mind but also makes it much easier to attain new clients.
+Find out about the PI insurance we offer here.